DEFRA/ffc-ahwr-application/README.md

 docker compose -f docker-compose.migrate.yaml up database-up && docker compose -f docker-compose.migrate.yaml down
 ```

+For ease or running, the above command has been added to a script -
+`./scripts/migrate`.
+The script will also shut down the application as if it is
+still running errors will be reported when the migration(s) run.

 ### Build container image

 Container images are built using Docker Compose, with the same images used to